Guide to Tazacorte

 Banana Museum – Tazacorte town.
 Never been to a banana museum?
 Now is your big chance!
 Everything you always wanted to know about bananas – history, cultivation, exportation and the biology of the banana.
 The grounds and little road down to it are also interesting with the big houses once owned by the sugar cane barons.
 One such house often cited as being the most grand on all of La Palma has been converted into the exclusive Hotel Hacienda de Abajo.
 All are located in Camino San Antonio, el Charco down a cobbled road opposite the church.
 The banana museum opening hours are:

 From 10.00 – 13.30hrs and 16.00 – 18.00hrs Monday to Friday

 The Aqueducts with Water Basins – are an amazing construction which sit just below the town.
 This is where waters from the Barranco de Angustias were harnessed and the waterfall was used to provide energy to make the sugar mills turn.
 With no water going to waste, washing basins were built and these were a key feature for the laundry of clothes.
 New washing basins were built in the 1950’s.

 Boat trips – Yey!
 Tazacorte is the perfect spot for taking a boat trip with a chance to see the dolphins and even, occasionally, whales.
 In fact, Tazacorte is the only place on the island that offers boat trips.
 There are several to choose from:

-Fancy II – has the greatest capacity, an upper deck plus two underwater viewing windows
+Fancy II – has the greatest capacity, approx 50 persons and has an upper deck plus two underwater viewing windows.

 Bussard - a restored motor-sailing vessel with lots of old-fashioned character.
 Takes a maximum of 12 passengers